 - Cool, cover, and chill, preferably in a glass container or bottle.

-- *If you object to the fine pieces of garlic that show, you could purée this using your favourite method.
+- *If you object to the fine pieces of garlic that show, you could purée the sauce.